crguezl/learning-vue-geting-started-guide/src/computed-properties-and-watchers.md

 None of that would be possible with a computed property.

-The `watch` entry of the Vue instance has to be an object where

-1. **keys** are expressions to watch and
-2. **values** are the corresponding callbacks.
-3. The value can also be a string of a method name, or an Object that contains additional options.
-4. The Vue instance will call [$watch()](https://vuejs.org/v2/api/#vm-watch) for each entry in the object at instantiation.

 ::: tip
 Note that you should not use an arrow function to define a watcher (e.g. `searchQuery: newValue => this.updateAutocomplete(newValue))`.